zakiajaffar/Profile/README.md

 To use this template, choose one of the following options to get started:

-Download the latest release on w3schools
+Download the latest release on w3schools.

+Clone or download this repo.